 Robert Frank and Philip Pettit

 Two powerful influences on human behavior are routinely recognized in the social sciences, and indeed in common sense.
 One is the influence of material reward, the other the influence of material penalty.
-The first is invoked in the invisible-hand model, under which a collective benefit comes from people’s acting for their own material gain, as in seeking to sell high and buy low.
-The other is invoked in the iron-hand model, under which the state ensures a collective benefit by coercing people to conform to its dictates, under threat of material or behavioral loss.
+The first is invoked in the invisible hand model, under which a collective benefit comes from people’s acting for their own material gain, as in seeking to sell high and buy low.
+The other is invoked in the iron hand model, under which the state ensures a collective benefit by coercing people to conform to its dictates, under threat of material or behavioral loss.

-In this paper we explore a third powerful influence on the behavior of individuals—the desire for esteem, both in the eyes of others and of the self.
+In this essay we explore a third powerful influence on the behavior of individuals—the desire for esteem, both in the eyes of others and of the self.
 We explore how far this desire might also be used to support collective benefits, focusing on its potential as a motive for corporations.
-The paper is in two sections.
-In the first, we give an account of this force as it operates amongst individuals; in the second, we look at the possibility of using it to mobilize corporate bodies in general and corporations in particular.
+The essay is in two sections.
+In the first, we give an account of this force as it operates among individuals; in the second, we look at the possibility of using it to mobilize corporate bodies in general and corporations in particular.

 The reason for our interest in the potential influence of esteem derives in part from skepticism about the potential of the invisible hand of the market and a sense that on its own the iron hand of the law is also likely to be unable to get corporations to abide by appealing standards.
 The invisible hand does not reach very far in the standards it can support, as we shall see later.
 And while the iron hand of the law is certainly necessary in setting standards for corporations, including standards relevant for esteem, it can often elicit resistance among those bodies, presenting itself as a foe to be foiled rather than an authority to follow.

-The economy of esteem among individuals
+The Economy of Esteem Among Individuals

-The esteem motive
+The Esteem Motive

 We have separately subscribed in previous writings to the existence of a force in social life that is distinct from the material incentives invoked under the invisible hand of the market and the iron hand of the law.
 This consists in the first place of an attraction to scoring high in the eyes of others and an aversion to scoring low.
 Scoring high means winning social esteem for being a reliable or robust source of good: in effect, for doing good out of a virtuous disposition, not just because it’s in your narrow material interest to act that way.
 But individuals can enjoy a second form of esteem not only when others give them esteem, but also when they themselves know that they merit that esteem, whether or not others actually deliver it.
 In this case they score high in their own eyes, if not in the eyes of others; they enjoy self-esteem rather than social esteem.
 As scoring high in the eyes of the self or of others is attractive for most of us, scoring low is aversive.
 This means suffering disesteem for not being a reliable source of good or, in the extreme, for being a reliable source of evil: in effect, for doing bad out of the lack of a virtuous disposition or out of a disposition that is positively vicious.